 Please see Viloria’s resignation announcement below.

-“It has been an honor to work with OII, first as Human Rights Spokesperson (2010-2011), then as Chairperson since my election to the post six years ago, and to witness all the progress that’s been made.
+“It has been an honor to work with OII, as Human Rights Spokesperson (2010-2011) and as Chairperson/President elect since April 2011, and to witness all the progress that’s been made.

 I am particularly proud of my work lobbying on behalf of South African track star Caster Semenya, and all intersex women athletes‘ right to compete as women without being subjected to medically unnecessary hormone therapy and other medically unnecessary procedures aimed at regulating their gender, at the International Olympic Committe’s October 2010 meeting in Switzerland; and initiating the global intersex advocacy community’s relationship with the United Nations Office of the High Commissioner for Human Rights (UN OHCHR), in 2012.
 The relationship has been an ongoing, continually expanding, and immensely fruitful one.